ibm-cloud-docs/vpc/about-contract.md

 ### The `workload` - `volumes` subsection
 {: #hpcr_contract_volumes}

 The `volumes` section needs to be provided in the contract only if a data volume is attached to the instance at the time of creation.
-The information provided in this section is used to mount the attached data volume (provided by the user) and is later encrypted using the "seeds" provided in the `workload` and `env` sections.
+The information that is provided in this section is used to mount the attached data volume (provided by the user) and is later encrypted using the "seeds" provided in the `workload` and `env` sections.
 You can provide any path of your choice for the "mount" field.
-The path provided by the user is used internally to mount the data volume.
-The mount path provided in the contract must match the path provided under the volumes section of the `docker-compose.yaml` file, so that all the data associated with the container workload is stored in this data volume.
+The path that is provided by the user is used internally to mount the data volume.
+The mount path that is provided in the contract must match the path that is provided under the volumes section of the `docker-compose.yaml` file so that all the data that is associated with the container workload is stored in this data volume.

 The `volumes` subsection has support for auto encryption of the data volume with user-provided seeds.
 If a data volume is attached to the {{site.data.keyword.hpvs}} instance, it is encrypted automatically with the seeds that are provided through the "seed" field in the `volumes` subsections of the contract.
 Thus two seeds must be provided, one through the `workload` section (by the workload persona) and the other through the `env` section (by the deployer persona).
 These two seeds are internally converted to UTF8 sequences and then concatenated.
 Later, the hash (SHA256) of the concatenated sequence is computed as a hexdigest, which is used as the LUKS passphrase to encrypt the data volume.